theng23/Analyze-Global-Retail-Company-RFM-Customer-Segmentation-Python/README.md

 - `Cancel_list = True`
 - `Description` is missing value.
 Next step: Replace missing value `nan`, `Nan`, `<NA>` to `None`

+➡️ Handle missing value:
+- Check missing value and `CustomerID` is missing.\
+👉🏻 Next action Delete `CustomerID` missing as RFM analysis is not possible for these customer

+➡️ Handle duplicate value:
+- While detect value kind of columns: `InvoiceNo`, `StockCode`, `InvoiceDate`, `CustomerID` is duplicated value.\
+👉🏻 Next action -> Delete duplicated value.
+This ensures that each transaction is only counted once in the RFM analysis.

 #### Detect value

 ```python